-Unfortunately, most organizations have one foot in, one foot out.
-Though their slow move toward a customer success model is gaining traction, it’s still bogged down by the same old, same old: legacy technologies, organizational silos, and a lack of staff buy-in.
+Unfortunately, most organizations have one foot in and one foot out.
+The move toward a customer success model is still bogged down by the same old, same old: legacy technologies, organizational silos, and a lack of staff buy-in.

 1. Upsell and cross-sell rate

-Put plainly, upsell and cross-sell rate is the number of people that accept an alternative or augmented offer.
-Upsell refers to an offer that is more beneficial to the company (like selling a more expensive product).
-Cross-sell refers to an item that’s related to the original desired item (like improved features, a-la-carte service, or more).
+Put plainly, upsell and cross-sell rate is the number of people that accept an alternative or augmented offer during or after the purchase decision.
+An upsell refers to an offer that includes more value for the customer and is more beneficial to the company in terms of price or scope.
+A cross-sell refers to an item that’s related to the original desired item (like improved features, a-la-carte service, or more).

 2. Rate of adoption

-First off, it’s important to define what adoption means in our organizations.
+First off, it’s important to define what adoption means in an organization.
 Is it the number of beginner users?
 Or is an “adopter” only an intermediate or advanced user?
 To calculate the rate of adoption, take the total number of adopters and divide it by the total number of users.
-Then, compare this number to itself over time for the rate of adoption.
+Then, compare this number to itself over a given period of time for the rate of adoption.

 3. Average revenue per customer

 This is the average revenue that a company derives from a single customer over a given period of time.
-To measure this, take the total amount of revenue generated and divide it by the total number of customers.
+To measure average revenue per customer, take the total amount of revenue generated and divide it by the total number of customers.

 4. Customer churn rate

 Churn rate is the percentage of customers that do not renew at the end of their subscription.
-To measure this, take the total number of lost or canceled customers and divide it by the total number of active customers over a given time period.
+To measure churn rate, take the total number of lost or canceled customers and divide it by the total number of active customers over a given time period.